Skip to content

 Western sky

-western sky southern hemisphere
+constellations in the western sky in the southern hemisphere

 Western sky in the southern hemisphere, image: Stellarium